hongjinn/myproject-django-mod_wsgi-apache/README.md

 sudo apt-get update && sudo apt-get upgrade -y && sudo apt install python3.7 -y && sudo apt install python3-pip -y && sudo apt install virtualenv -y && sudo apt-get install apache2 -y && sudo apt-get install libapache2-mod-wsgi-py3 -y && sudo hostnamectl set-hostname django-server
 ```

-* Now we have to add a line to the file /etc/hosts
+* Now we have to add a new line to the file /etc/hosts
   * Edit the file by doing ```sudo nano /etc/hosts```
+  * Note that after doing edits with nano you can save your changes and exit by doing Ctrl+X and typing "y"
-  * You want to add a new second line with your EC2 ip.
-Make the file look like this (below).
+  * Make the file look like this (below).
+Use your EC2 ip address.
 Do not change the name from "django-server"
-  * After adding the second line save your changes and get out of nano by doing Ctrl+X and typing "y"
 ```
 127.0.0.1 localhost
 101.42.69.777 django-server